 In my pitching lessons, I have already been able to help girls gain speed with this device.
-A 5′ 8″, 16-year-old girl that recently came to me with her fastball stuck in the mid-50s for the last few years is now throwing high-50s/low-60s, because I made suggestions while comparing upper-half and lower-half timing adjustments in videos related to speed recordings from the radar.
+A 5′ 8″, 16-year-old girl that recently came to me with her fastball stuck in the mid-50s for the last few years is now throwing high-50s/low-60s because I made suggestions while comparing upper-half and lower-half timing adjustments in videos related to speed recordings from the radar.
 Now she visually understands, and understanding is at least half the battle.

 The app also has audio features.
-When the audio setting is turned on in the app and the volume turned up on the mobile phone, as the softball pitchers make adjustments they get speed feedback, verbally, in real-time from the app.
-Then again later as we review the video recordings together this speed is linked to a video of a pitch or hit.
+When the audio setting is turned on in the app, and the volume turned up on the mobile phone, as the softball pitchers make adjustments, they get speed feedback, verbally, in real-time from the app.
+Then again, later, as we review the video recordings together, this speed is linked to a video of a pitch or hit.
 Never have I had a pitching aid of this magnitude before.
 It gives me the ability to be able to communicate speed history visually, which can have instant effect—in a single lesson!

-- Other advantages of the new Smart Coach Radar over previous versions are that it works with larger mobile displays, like an iPad or other tablet; has an auto-on function; remote control of radar device; audio speed call-outs; speeds are embedded in video; and a dual mode shows the speed display and video at same time.
+- Other advantages of the new Smart Coach Radar over previous versions are that it works with larger mobile displays, like an iPad or other tablet; has an auto-on function; remote control of radar device; audio speed callouts; speeds are embedded in video; and a dual-mode shows the speed display and video at same time.
 You can also export data to a CSV file for later study.

 Why use radar on a softball pitcher anyway?

-The change-up is arguably the most effective pitch is softball.
+The change-up is arguably the most effective pitch in softball.
 It helps keep good hitters off-balance and off-power.
-One of the main reason I use radar in the first place is to push the speed differential between the fastball (or curve, rise, screw, etc.) and the change-up, especially in younger pitchers that are just leaning the pitch.
+One of the main reasons I use radar in the first place is to push the speed differential between the fastball (or curve, rise, screw, etc.) and the change-up, especially in younger pitchers that are just leaning the pitch.
 With the speed of the ball now tied to the video that shows mechanics in super slow-motion, which I can scrub with my finger.
-I can easily hone in on when a pitcher is slowing her mechanics down to slow the ball down, which is not recommended; smart hitters will pick up on any tendencies or changes in mechanics or delivery of one pitch to another. (i.e. the change-up’s mechanics should be no slower than the fastball’s, and this radar/app setup helps me teach this concept effectively.)
+I can easily hone in on when a pitcher is slowing her mechanics down to slow the ball down, which is not recommended; smart hitters will pick up on any tendencies or changes in mechanics or delivery of one pitch to another. (i.e., the change-up’s mechanics should be no slower than the fastball’s, and this radar/app setup helps me teach this concept effectively.)